ericellb/flightbook/README.md

 vendor/bin/phpunit
 ```

-### Break down of feature tests
+### Break down into end to end tests

-Request a Oneway trip
+- Request a Oneway trip

-Request a Roundtrip
+- Request a Roundtrip

-Request a Multi trip
+- Request a Multi trip

-Request AutoSuggestion for Airport Code
+- Request AutoSuggestion for Airport Code

-Request AutoSuggestion for Airport Name
+- Request AutoSuggestion for Airport Name

-Request AutoSuggestion for Airport City Name
+- Request AutoSuggestion for Airport City Name

 ## Features